libor-m/scrimer/doc/1-remove-adaptors.rst

     NERR=5
     agrep -n -$NERR "$PRIMER3" $FQFILE |tre-agrep -$NERR "$PRIMER3" --color|less -S -R

-Try to find ``NERR`` where the primer sequence starts to appear randomly in the data.
-This techique requires a primer, that is expected to be in the beginning of many reads:
+To find out how many differences should we allow in pattern matching, we try to find a value of ``NERR`` where the primer sequence starts to match randomly inside the reads, and not only in the beginning.
+Notice the ``^`` marking start of the read in the first command.

 .. code-block:: bash